-With only 7% of the original forested area remaining, the Atlantic Forest of South America is one of the most threatened ecosystems on Earth!
-REGUA protects over 9,000 hectares of forest and has the opportunity to purchase more land, but we have to act fast as encroaching urbanisation is rapidly increasing land prices.
+With only 7% of the original forested area remaining, the Atlantic Forest of South America is one of the most threatened ecosystems on Earth, but also one the most biodiverse!
+REGUA protects over 9,000 hectares of forest and has the opportunity to purchase more land protect more forest, but we have to act fast as encroaching urbanisation is rapidly increasing land prices.
 Please support REGUA by making a donation.
 Donate »